ShukrithiRathna/OperatingSystems/ReadMe.md

 ##### Fork()

-    * Binary Search implmented usinf fork() - Array is sorted by parent and searched by child process.
+    * Binary Search implmented using fork() - Array is sorted by parent and searched by child process.
     * Collatz conjecture
     * Execcl call
     * Execvp call